nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 * **prevs**: \(previous transactions\) MUST contain the references \(see section 3.2\) of the preceding transactions \(see section 3.4\).
   * When it's a root transaction the field SHALL NOT have any entries.
   * When creating a transaction it MUST only contain transactions that the local node has successfully processed, to avoid publishing unprocessable transactions.

+The following protected headers MAY be present:

+* **to**: MUST contain the encrypted address of the recipient \(used for private transactions, see section 3.8\).

 To aid performance of validating the DAG the JWS SHALL NOT contain the actual application data of the transaction.
 Instead, the JWS payload MUST contain the SHA-256 hash of the contents encoded as hexadecimal, lower case string, e.g.: `386b20eeae8120f1cd68c354f7114f43149f5a7448103372995302e3b379632a`